 So the theory that Tianeptine is an SRE may have been influenced by the technical limitations of the time, as well as the popular theory that antidepressant work by “fixing” a monoamine imbalance.
 But that was going to change with two new discoveries.

 2010-2014: New findings

 A study published in 2010, first mentioned the fact that Tianeptine’s antidepressant effects may have nothing to do with serotonin and other monoamines.
 The researchers thought, instead, that the antidepressant effects may be due to glutamateric modulation.
-Tianeptine, in fact, has shown to be neuroprotective and promote neurogenesis, as well as reduce the release of glutamate, a neurotransmitter that is thought to be heavily implicated in schizophrenia, anxiety, depression, psychosis and bipolar disorder.
+Tianeptine, in fact, has shown to be neuroprotective and to promote neurogenesis, as well as reduce the release of glutamate, a neurotransmitter that is thought to be implicated in schizophrenia, anxiety, depression, psychosis and bipolar disorder.

 However, the real surprise came four years later, when a study showed that Tianeptine activates mu-opioid receptors, the same receptors targeted by frequently abused opioid drugs such as morphine, heroin and oxycodone.

 Tianeptine is a relatively safe drug.
 However, like many pharmaceutical drugs, it can be used for purely recreational purposes.